RBS-UVA Fellowship Program

 - the completion of a year-end evaluation of the program

-a confidential letter of recommendation from a UVA faculty member who has agreed to sponsor the project; please have recommenders send letters to:
+- a confidential letter of recommendation from a UVA faculty member who has agreed to sponsor the project; please have recommenders email their letter to firstname.lastname@example.org or send a hard copy to:

 Rare Book School